R.E.A.D.

 provides full and individual evaluations

-Services include consultations with parents, comprehensive evaluations for specific learning disabilities, including but not limited to dyslexia, dysgraphia, and related disorders, and a full written report identifying a child’s strengths and weaknesses.
+Services include consultations with parents, comprehensive psychoeducational evaluations for specific learning disabilities, including but not limited to dyslexia, dysgraphia, and related disorders, as well as a full written report identifying a child’s strengths and weaknesses.

 Dyslexia is a hot topic with the recent legislation changes to the Dyslexia Handbook requiring referrals/requests for testing to go through special education.
-Public schools are required to respond to a parent request for an evaluation within 15 school days.
-If a school agrees to conduct an evaluation, they have 45 school days to test and an additional 30 calendar days to report on the evaluation.
-Early intervention is ESSENTIAL to remediating struggles with reading and the legal timelines can be frustrating to a parent just wanting answers to their child’s struggles.
+Public schools are required to respond to a parent's request for an evaluation within 15 school days.
+If a school agrees to conduct an evaluation, it has 45 school days to test and an additional 30 calendar days to report on the evaluation.
+Early intervention is ESSENTIAL to remediating struggles with reading, and the legal timelines can be frustrating to a parent just wanting answers to their child’s struggles.
 R.E.A.D.
-Evaluation and Dyslexia Center™ provides full evaluations and a written report within a reasonable time frame.
+Evaluation and Dyslexia Center™ provides comprehensive psychoeducational evaluations and a written report within a reasonable timeframe.

 Dyslexia